 A huge explosion in mid size SUVs, hatchbacks and even estates in recent years has widened the selection for EV buyers who need fuss-free family transportation – so here’s our pick of the 10 best family electric cars, sorted in order of their cheapest monthly leasing cost.

-The only EV estate available at the time of writing besides the hyper-pricey wagon versions of the Porsche Taycan (namely, the Cross Turismo and the Sport Turismo), the MG5 is also the cheapest family electric we’ve got on this list, with monthly leasing costs starting at considerably less than £300.
+Not only is the MG5 is the cheapest electric family car we’ve got on this list, it’s also one of the most affordable electric estate cars on the market.
+Monthly leasing costs start at a little over £300.
 For that, you get a practical, well-equipped estate with a 464-litre boot at the back, as well as a 115kW (156hp)/260Nm e-motor and 61.1kWh battery pack – all of which means up to 250 miles between charges and also sprightly performance of 0-62mph in 7.7 seconds.

 2. Peugeot E-2008